 What the doctor does

 Doctors first ask questions about the person’s symptoms and medical history.
-Symptoms of dry or irritated eyes, dry skin, rash, and/or joint pain raise the possibility of Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune rheumatic disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
-White blood cells can infiltrate and damage... read more .
+Symptoms of dry or irritated eyes, dry skin, rash, and/or joint pain raise the possibility of Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune connective tissue disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
+White blood cells can infiltrate... read more .
 Doctors also ask about a history of past or current radiation treatment, head and neck trauma, and a diagnosis of or risk factors for HIV infection.
-Doctors need to know all the drugs a person is taking to find out whether any are causing the dry mouth.
+Doctors need to know all the medications a person is taking or substances being used to find out whether any are causing the dry mouth.

 Doctors also examine the mouth for the presence of any sores caused by the fungus Candida albicans and check the condition of the teeth (for instance, whether there are any cavities in unusual places).
-Unexpectedly severe and rapid tooth decay may be a sign of illicit drug use, particularly methamphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions, but are also subject to abuse.
-Amphetamines increase alertness, enhance physical performance, and produce... read more .
+Unexpectedly severe and rapid tooth decay may be a sign of recreational and illicit drug use, particularly methamphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions but are also subject to abuse.
+Amphetamines increase alertness, enhance physical performance, and produce euphoria... read more .

-What doctors find during the history and physical examination often suggests a cause of the dry mouth (see table Some Causes of Dry Mouth Some Causes of Dry Mouth ) and the tests that may need to be done.
-If the dry mouth began shortly after a new drug was started, doctors often try stopping the drug to see whether symptoms go away.
+What doctors find during the history and physical examination often suggests a cause of the dry mouth (see table ) and the tests that may need to be done.
+If the dry mouth began shortly after a new medication was started, doctors often try stopping the medication to see whether symptoms go away.

 Sometimes, doctors test how well the salivary glands are functioning by measuring the flow of saliva (a test called sialometry).
 People chew paraffin or apply citric acid to the tongue to stimulate the flow of saliva, and then doctors collect the saliva.
 Measuring the flow of saliva can help doctors determine whether the dry mouth is getting better or worse.

-If doctors are unable to determine the cause of dry mouth, people should usually undergo a biopsy (removal of a sample of tissue for examination under a microscope) of a minor salivary gland on the lower lip to detect Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune rheumatic disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
-White blood cells can infiltrate and damage... read more , sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
-Sarcoidosis usually develops in people aged 20 to 40, most often people... read more , amyloidosis Amyloidosis Amyloidosis is a rare disease in which abnormally folded proteins form amyloid fibrils that accumulate in various tissues and organs, sometimes leading to organ dysfunction, organ failure, and... read more , tuberculosis, Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more or cancer.
-They may also consider HIV testing Diagnosis Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more .
+If doctors are unable to determine the cause of dry mouth, people should usually undergo a biopsy (removal of a sample of tissue for examination under a microscope) of a minor salivary gland on the lower lip to detect Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune connective tissue disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
+White blood cells can infiltrate... read more , sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
+Sarcoidosis usually develops in people aged 20 to 40 years, most often... read more , amyloidosis Amyloidosis Amyloidosis is a rare disease in which abnormally folded proteins form into collections called amyloid fibrils that accumulate in various tissues and organs, sometimes leading to organ dysfunction... read more , tuberculosis, Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more or cancer.
+They may also consider HIV testing Diagnosis Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more .

 Treatment of Dry Mouth

-Treatment of the cause, including stopping causative drugs when possible
+Treatment of the cause, including stopping causative medications when possible

 Regular oral hygiene and dental care

 When possible, the cause of dry mouth is treated.
-For people with drug-related dry mouth whose current drug cannot be stopped or changed to another drug, drugs should be taken in the morning rather than at night, because nighttime dry mouth is more likely to cause cavities Cavities Cavities are decayed areas in the teeth, the result of a process that gradually dissolves a tooth’s hard outer surface (enamel) and progresses toward the interior.
+For people with medication-related dry mouth whose current medications cannot be stopped or changed, medications should be taken in the morning rather than at night, because nighttime dry mouth is more likely to cause cavities Cavities Cavities are decayed areas in the teeth, the result of a process that gradually dissolves a tooth’s hard outer surface (enamel) and progresses toward the interior.
 (See also Overview of Tooth... read more .
-For all drugs, easy-to-take formulations, such as liquids, should be considered.
-Drugs that need to be placed under the tongue should be avoided.
+For all medications, easy-to-take formulations, such as liquids, should be considered.
+Medications that need to be placed under the tongue should be avoided.
 People should drink water before swallowing capsules and tablets or before placing nitroglycerin under the tongue.
 People also should avoid decongestants and antihistamines.

 Treatment that helps control the symptoms of dry mouth consists of measures that